 Below video shows how to draw a flowchart using Creately.
 It is very simple to use and one click create and connect helps you draw them faster as well.
 You can drag and drop symbols from the library or drag images to your diagram by doing an image search.

 This section highlights the common mistakes made when drawing flowcharts.
-Some of the things mentioned here are for better looking and more understandable flowcharts, not having them in your flowchart wont make it wrong.
+Some of the things mentioned here are to make it better looking and more understandable, not having them in your flowchart won’t make it wrong.
 Since there are two posts covering these mistakes in depth I will link to them from this flowchart guide.

 A flowchart guide isn’t complete without some case studies.Below are three case studies and real life examples on how flowcharts can help you make decisions.